Skip to main content

 Last updated: March 21, 2026

-A good fit for students who want small classes and close faculty access. freshman retention is below 65%. a private nonprofit school with 363 students.
+A good fit for students who want small classes and close faculty access and students from lower-income families. graduation rate is below 40%; freshman retention is below 65%.
+50% of students receive Pell Grants — strong access mission.

 Accept